Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Recommended: The Top 10 Countries With The Best Food

 As a cosmopolitan city, Riyadh boasts Michelin-star dining restaurants and hole-in-the-wall eateries.
-Locals, as well as ex-pats, savor local and international cuisine on offer at these restaurants.
+Locals, as well as ex-pats, savor local and international cuisine at these restaurants.

 List of Top 15 Riyadh Dining Restaurants